metalift/metalift/artifact_readme.md

 ## Performance Evaluation
 In figures 9 and 10 in the paper, we show the performance of translated code compared to C++ baseline.
 In this artifact, we include scripts to replicate the results.

 In the paper, we evaluated the performance of the translated code using either 10k images from ImageNet or the model weights from vicuna-33B and 7B.
 It takes multiple days to run the evalutes on the full datasets.
 For the purpose of this artifact, we include a scaled down version of the datasets.
-To retrieve the full datasets, the ImageNet images can be downloaded at `https://drive.google.com/drive/folders/1sH1HwGeovQ2AA81WmL6H7fQFk0GvwhTj?usp=sharing` TODO(colin), and vicuna weights 33B and 7B can be obtained by runing in `poetry run python tenspiler/benchmarking/retrieving_data/vicuna_weights_processing.py`.
+To retrieve the full datasets, the ImageNet images can be downloaded at https://drive.google.com/drive/folders/1TLqDKP8PsVWnAOJrOyHl6Vh5hkhwoRJC?usp=sharing, and vicuna weights 33B and 7B can be obtained by runing in `poetry run python tenspiler/benchmarking/retrieving_data/vicuna_weights_processing.py`.

 If you decide to use the full datasets, rename the downloaded images folder to `data`, and the vicuna 33B and 7B weights as `vicuna_weight.h5` and `vicuna_weight7b.h5`, respectively.
 Everything should be placed in the `metalift` directory.